waysignal/catmodel_glossary/glossary.md

 PCC are like RACs but the accounts are seperated by statute.
 There is a core and then the account cells.
 The thirdparty/ manager owns the core, the clients are contracted to a cell.
 The client pays for costs and equity provided by the core.
 Creditors can only access the assets of a cell.
 ##### Risk rentention groups
 conceptually similiar to group captives but will have different regulations governance. members are part of a community of interest, and are provided cover through self-funding or joint-purpose of third-party insurance. does not require fronting insurer. assuming and spreading the liability risks of members is done through retention or pooling. pools are usually either national or risk basis.
+##### Multi-risk product
+instrument that combines various exposures into a single contract, can be multiple peril (multiple classes covered) or multiple trigger (activates if multiple events occur).
 + Insured < Primary insurer < Reinsurance < Retrocession
 + Subject-matter < Direct Insurance < Reinsurer vs Subject-matter < Reinsurer
 + insureres do not prefer high deductible policies